 The proposed project would not alter or eliminate any public open space resources on the project site.
 Based on the shadows, air quality, noise, and construction analyses, study area open spaces would not experience project-related significant adverse shadows, air quality, or noise impacts.
-Therefore, the proposed project would not have the potential to result in significant adverse impacts related to direct effects on open space.
+Therefore, the proposed project would not result in significant adverse impacts related to direct effects on open space.

 The proposed project would introduce new non-residents (i.e. workers and visitors) to the project site, and therefore increase demand on public open space resources within their respective study areas.
 Currently, the passive open space ratio in the study area for non-residential users is below the City's guidelines as indicated in the CEQR Technical Manual, and would remain below the guidelines in both the No Action and With Action conditions.
 The proposed project would not result in a decrease in the passive open space ratio of more than 5 percent compared with the No Action condition and the resources located within the study area are not currently overburdened by the existing populations using them, as the open spaces have moderate rates of utilization.
 Several additional open space resources near the project site but outside the study area would further offset the effects of new non-residents.
-Furthermore, the open space demand of workers and visitors introduced by the proposed project would likely be less than this analysis has conservatively projected due to facility security and strict staff schedules, and the proposed project would not have the potential to result in any significant adverse impacts on open space resources in the study area.
+Furthermore, the open space demand of workers and visitors introduced by the proposed project would likely be less than this analysis has conservatively projected due to facility security and strict staff schedules, and the proposed project would provide on-site recreational spaces for facility staff.
+Therefore, the proposed project would not result in any significant adverse impacts on open space resources in the study area.